 Ljubljana is one of the hidden gems of Europe.
-It is not a big city, and it is nowhere near as famous as other European cities, but having been to 39 of them, I feel pretty confident saying that the capital of Slovenia is definitely one of the loveliest.
+It is not a big city, and it is nowhere near as famous as other European capitals.
+However, having been to around 50 European cities, I feel pretty confident saying there are lots of good reasons to visit Ljubljana!

-It is a small, charming city that is perfect for an easy-going weekend city break, or as a stop on a longer trip around Slovenia.
+It is a small, charming city.
+You could visit Ljubljana for an easy-going weekend city break, or as a stop on a longer trip around Slovenia.

 Ljubljana is a very pretty, leafy city, surrounded by mountains with a fairy tale castle on a hill.